Zhangzhiyan1030/Zhangzhiyan1030.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Pursuing a degree in Advertising at Communication University of China with a GPA of 3.86/4.0, ranking in the top 3% of my major.
-Possess strong research capabilities, having independently completed multiple papers on topics including virtual streamer subcultures, AIGC acceptance, and graffiti art's impact on urban imagery.
-Research has been accepted for presentation at international conferences such as IAMCR, AEJMC, and CPCI.
-Extensive internship experience includes roles at CCTV Entertainment Media, UNESCO China Office, and NetEase Media, where I contributed to advertising strategy, project operations, and new media content management, demonstrating strong cross-cultural communication and execution skills.
-Recognized with awards including the National Third Prize at Milan Design Week and Provincial Awards at the China Advertising Grand Prix.
-Hold a Professional Certificate in Market Research Analysis and software copyrights.
-Proficient in English (IELTS 7.0), combining academic rigor with practical expertise.
-You can find [CV](cv/) here.
-I haven't updated it yet.
-If you click on it now, you'll only see the teacher's CV.
+Zhang Zhiyan earned her bachelor's degree in Advertising from [Communication University of China](https://www.cuc.edu.cn/) with a GPA of 3.86/4.0, ranking first in her major.
+She possesses strong research capabilities, having contributed to multiple academic papers exploring virtual streamer subcultures, AIGC, graffiti art, and urban imagery.
+Her work has been accepted for presentation at international conferences including IAMCR 2024 and AEJMC 2024.

+With extensive internship experience at leading organizations including CCTV Entertainment Media, UNESCO China Office, and NetEase Media, he demonstrates strong cross-cultural communication and execution capabilities.

+His accolades include a national award at Milan Design Week and multiple honors in the National College Advertising Competition.
+He holds a professional certification in market research analysis.
+Possessing outstanding English proficiency (IELTS 7.5), he combines robust academic research skills with practical operational expertise.

+Currently pursuing a degree in Digital Marketing Communication at Nanjing University's School of Journalism and Communication.

 <img src="/assets/img/jumping bear.jpg" align = "middle" width = "800px">